The System (professional wrestling)

 The System is a professional wrestling stable that performs in Total Nonstop Action Wrestling (TNA).
-The group is led by Moose and consists of members Brian Myers, Eddie Edwards, Alisha Edwards and Johnny "Dango" Curtis (JDC).
-As a stable, Moose is a former one-time TNA X Division Champion and a former TNA World Champion, Myers and Eddie are former two-time TNA World Tag Team Champions and Alisha is a former TNA Knockouts World Tag Team Champion.
+The group consists of second leader Eddie Edwards, Brian Myers, Bear Bronson, Cedric Alexander, and Alisha Edwards.

+As a stable, Moose, who was the original leader, is a former one-time TNA X Division Champion and a former TNA World Champion, Myers and Eddie are former two-time TNA World Tag Team Champions, Alisha is a former TNA Knockouts World Tag Team Champion alongside former member Masha Slamovich, Myers and Bronson are former one-time TNA World Tag Team Champions, and Alexander is a former one-time TNA X Division Champion.

 Background

 On the June 15, 2023 episode of Impact!, Myers approached Moose to offer to team with him against Impact World Tag Team Champions ABC (Ace Austin and Chris Bey).
 On July 15, at Slammiversary, Myers and Moose was involved in the Impact World Tag Team Championship four-way tag team match, which was won by Subculture (Mark Andrews and Flash Morgan Webster).
 On the August 8 episode of Impact!, Myers unsuccessfully challenged for the Impact World Championship against Alex Shelley.
 On August 27, at Emergence, Myers teamed with Moose, Bully Ray and Lio Rush defeating Josh Alexander and Time Machine (Alex Shelley, Chris Sabin and Kushida).
 On December 9, at Final Resolution, Myers teamed up with Eddie Edwards to unsuccessfully challenge ABC for the Impact World Tag Team Championship.